 Because of the "No Swim Advisory" from a previous day's rainfall, which unleashes unwanted stuff from the City of Ottawa's sewage systems into the Ottawa River, I told the camera guy, "I'm only going to do this once.
 I'll swim out to deeper water with the kayak and do it fast.
 So please shoot what you can.
 I won't have time to pause in between the steps for shots."

-I chose the Wilderness Systems Tempest 165 Pro over the Current Designs Suka for my one chance at getting out of the water and into the boat fast.
+I chose the Wilderness Systems Tempest 165 Pro over the Current Designs Suka for my one chance at getting out of the water and into the kayak fast.
 Interesting, eh?
 Deciding which kayak you'd rather be in when stuff gets a little nasty changes.
-The Suka has a smaller keyhole cockpit, little primary stability, and is stiffer to turn without a good edge, but it is a faster boat.
-All stuff that doesn't help me when I need to get back into my boat from the water.
+The Suka has a smaller keyhole cockpit, little primary stability, and is stiffer to turn without a good edge, but it is a faster kayak.
+All stuff that doesn't help me when I need to get back into my kayak from the water.

 |Red, fibreglass Wilderness Systems Tempest 165 Pro|